antoninmasek/laravel-model-hashids/README.md

 [![GitHub Code Style Action Status](https://img.shields.io/github/workflow/status/antoninmasek/laravel-model-hashids/Check%20&%20fix%20styling?label=code%20style)](https://github.com/antoninmasek/laravel-model-hashids/actions?query=workflow%3A"Check+%26+fix+styling"+branch%3Amain)
 [![Total Downloads](https://img.shields.io/packagist/dt/antoninmasek/laravel-model-hashids.svg?style=flat-square)](https://packagist.org/packages/antoninmasek/laravel-model-hashids)

-Recently I started using an excellent [Hashids](https://hashids.org/php/) package as user-facing route key.
-I like, that Hashids are a bit less awkward to read as opposed to UUIDs and in my opinion the resulting URL looks a bit nicer.
+In some cases I really like to use [Hashids](https://hashids.org/php/) instead of uuids as my model keys.
+For me Hashids are less awkward to read and the resulting URL looks a bit nicer in my opinion.
+This package is inspired by [laravel-model-uuid](https://github.com/michaeldyrynda/laravel-model-uuid) package by Michael Dyrynda and aims to make it a breeze to start using Hashids as your model keys.

 ## Installation